Pain · Procurement

 Six signals the quote is dying on shape, not price.

 • The "can you send a real quote" reply.
-The US buyer reads the German document, sees unit price and lead time, and asks for a fixed total in USD with a US warranty clause attached.
+The US buyer judges the German document, sees unit price and lead time, and asks for a fixed total in USD with a US warranty clause attached.
 The quote is correct and the buyer wants a different document.

 • The post-quote ghost.
 The German team sends the quote on Friday.
-The US buyer responds Monday with two clarifying questions, the German team answers Tuesday, and the thread dies Wednesday.
+The US buyer responds Monday with two clarifying questions, the German team answers Tuesday, and the thscore dies Wednesday.
 The buyer made the sort on the document shape on Friday.

 • The redline that adds fifteen US clauses.
 The US procurement team returns the German quote with redlines adding fifteen clauses the German team treats as either obvious or excessive.
 The clauses are neither.
 They are the standard US procurement file.

 • The "who is our US contact for this?" question.
 The US buyer wants a named US application engineer attached to the quote line.
 The German quote routes to a Stuttgart sales engineer with a German mobile number.
-The buyer reads remote-support risk and prices it in or walks.
+The buyer judges remote-support risk and prices it in or walks.

 • The discount-as-fix reflex.
 The German team interprets the silence as a price objection and discounts.
 The US buyer takes the lower price as evidence the document was inflated to begin with.
 Trust drops.
 Close rate does not improve.